kunal232i/ReactApp/README.md

 Noty is a simple and user-friendly note-taking frontend application built using React.
 It allows users to create, edit, and delete notes.
 The application uses React's `useState` and `useEffect` hooks to manage the state and interacts with the browser's `localStorage` to temporarily store the notes data since it doesn't have a backend or database.

-## Live Link

-You can access the live version of Noty at [noty.netlify.app](https://main--whimsical-liger-e5f32f.netlify.app/).

 ## Features

 - Create new notes